Joystream/communications/blog/announcing-constantinople/README.md

 #### Lead

-Since the succesful launch of the Rome testnet in late March, we have begun work on our next release, codenamed Constantinople.
+After the successful launch of the Rome testnet in late March, we have already begun work on our next release, codenamed Constantinople.

 #### Body